-Agreement on Engagement Terms
+Agreement on the Terms of the Engagement

-- 21. The agreed terms of the engagement required by ASAE 3000 shall include: (Ref: Para.
-A24) - (a) The objective and scope of the engagement; - (b) The responsibilities of the assurance practitioner; - (c) The responsibilities of the responsible party, including those described in paragraph 20(c); - (d) Identification of the applicable criteria for the preparation of the general purpose water accounting report; - (e) Reference to the expected form and content of any reports to be issued by the assurance practitioner and a statement that there may be circumstances in which a report may differ from its expected form and content; and - (f) An acknowledgement that the responsible party agrees to provide written representations at the conclusion of the engagement.
+- 20. The terms of the engagement required to be agreed by ASAE 3000 shall include: (Ref: Para.
+A25) - (a) The objective and scope of the engagement; - (b) The responsibilities of the assurance practitioner; - (c) The responsibilities of the responsible party, including those described in paragraph 18(b); - (d) Identification of the applicable criteria for the preparation of the general purpose water accounting report; - (e) Reference to the expected form and content of any reports to be issued by the assurance practitioner and a statement that there may be circumstances in which a report may differ from its expected form and content; and - (f) An acknowledgement that the responsible party agrees to provide written representations at the conclusion of the engagement.